edlight123/EventHaiti/docs/KYC_IMPLEMENTATION_PLAN.md

    - (Optional future) Mirror the page for identity/phone; for now, bank is the gating factor for payouts.

 2. **Decision handling.**
-   - `/api/admin/approve-bank-verification` updates `verificationDocuments/bank` and merges `verificationStatus.bank`.
+   - `/api/admin/approve-bank-verification` updates `verificationDocuments/bank`.
-   - After updating, invoke a shared helper to recompute `payoutConfig.status` → `'active'` if all steps verified, otherwise stay `'pending_verification'`.
+   - The Haiti profile status becomes `'active'` automatically once all required steps are verified.

 3. **Admin awareness.**
    - Add a Firestore field `payoutConfig.awaitingManualReview = true` when organizer submits docs; remove when admin acts.
 This can drive an alert badge in `/admin/bank-verifications`.